sachie026-zz/datagrid-react-ts-app/README.md

 - Move to the repo directory
 - Install the dependencies: `yarn install` or `npm install`
 - Run `yarn start` or `npm start` and see the sample app at `http://localhost:3000`
+- Run `yarn test` or `npm test` and see the test results with basic code coverage.

 # DataGrid Component